chinelon/Practicum/readme.md

 ✨ With a sprinkle of smart security tools and good design practices, I aim to:

-- Implement **adaptive rate limiting** 🐢⚡ to slow down bad actors and protect performance.
+- Implement **adaptive rate limiting** to slow down bad actors and protect performance.
-- Deploy **honeytokens** 🍯🎣 to catch attackers red-handed.
+- Deploy **honeytokens** to catch attackers red-handed.
 - Develop a **secure design framework** tailored for modern web APIs using JavaScript.

 ---

-## 🧩 What’s Inside?
+## What’s Inside?

 This thesis project is made up of 3 fun parts:

-1. **🎯 Research & Framework Design**
+1. **Research & Framework Design**
    Exploring current best practices and crafting a clear, developer-friendly framework for secure API design.

-2. **💻 Hands-On Implementation**
+2. **Hands-On Implementation**
    Building a sample API using **Node.js + Express**, showing real-world examples of:
    - Adaptive rate limiting
    - Honeytoken deployment
    - Secure input validation & authentication flows

-3. **🧪 Testing & Evaluation**
+3. **Testing & Evaluation**
    Using tools like **OWASP ZAP** and **fuzz testing** to evaluate how well the framework defends against common threats.

 ---

-## 🔒 Cool Features You’ll Love
+## Cool Features You’ll Love

-- 🧠 Adaptive rate limiting that responds based on behavior
+-  Adaptive rate limiting that responds based on behavior
-- 🕵️‍♀️ Honeytokens that trap unauthorized access attempts
+-  Honeytokens that trap unauthorized access attempts
-- 🔄 Modular design – plug it into any Node.js project
+-  Modular design – plug it into any Node.js project

 ---

-## 🚀 Tech Stack
+## Tech Stack

 | Tool         | Purpose                      |
 |--------------|------------------------------|